At a glance

 Citations

 - Stapleton, H.M. et al. (2008).
-Detection of Organophosphate Flame Retardants in Furniture Foam and U.S. House Dust.
+Alternate and new brominated flame retardants detected in U.S. house dust.
+House Dust.
 Environmental Science & Technology, 42(18): 6910-6916.
 Source Peer-reviewed

 - EPA (2015).
 Flame Retardants Used in Flexible Polyurethane Foam: Alternatives Assessment.
 Source Regulatory